sheppardd1/FARM/README.md

 * Track stats such as acreage covered and time elapsed.
 * Give user ability to save defined field for later use.
 * Give user to save progress so they can resume later.
+* Allow user to choose colors of field area and path.
 ## Dependencies
 * The app is dependent on the android-maps-utils library
 * Link to documentation: